Ivorforce/NumDot/docs/classes/class_ndarray.rst

 ``PackedFloat64Array`` **to_packed_float64_array**\ (\ ) |const| :ref:`🔗<class_NDArray_method_to_packed_float64_array>`

-Convert a flat version of this tensor to a PackedFloat64Array.
+If 1D, converts this tensor to a PackedFloat64Array.

 .. rst-class:: classref-item-separator